abp46pitt/FinalProject/README.md

 ### Abstract

 Based on our analysis of each chosen metric we came to the conclusion that St. Clair is the best neighborhood in Pittsburgh.
-St. Clar ranked the best between increase in property values, lowest crime rates, and longest median life.
+St. Clair ranked the best between increase in property values, lowest crime rates, and longest median life.
 St. Clair is already recognized to be an excellent neighborhood.